 But most schools put a lot of precedence on it.
 Especially as it gives a chance for students to explore the connections between anatomical structures and how they look in real life.

 Most students, as this 2015 study in the Anatomy and Cell Biology Journal shows, are also in favor of it too, however.

 It’s seen as being a “fundamental” aspect of anatomy study!

 How to Deal With the Cadaver Lab Smell

 Interestingly, one of the biggest complaints when it comes to cadaver lab is the smell.

 I remember this all too well myself.
 Formaldehyde (one of the chemicals used to preserve cadavers) is quite pungent.
-It lingers in the nostrils for quite a while afterward.
+It lingers in the nostrils for quite a while.

-Smell is also one of the main reasons that 75% of medical students surveyed in this 2012 study (from the Ethopian Journal of Health Science) claimed the environment to be “overwhelmingly stressful”.
-Although the abstract also states that 99% also considered cadaver dissection having “very important value” for anatomy learning too.
+The smell is also one of the main reasons that 75% of medical students surveyed in this 2012 study (from the Ethiopian Journal of Health Science) claimed the environment to be “overwhelmingly stressful”.

 As for how to deal with it, here are some good pointers: